gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction3.md

     courseDesc datavis101
 ```

-In the example above the `Course` type has two constructors, one of which is tagged with an `Int` meaning that to specify it we have to both name it (`Assessed`) and provide an integer value (representing the number of credits associated with the course).
+In the example above, the `Course` type has two constructors, one of which is tagged with an `Int` meaning that to specify it we have to both name it (`Assessed`) and provide an integer value (representing the number of credits associated with the course).
 As in this example, there is no requirement for a custom type's constructors to share the same tags or tag types.

 When we pattern match tagged custom types with `case ... of` we need to give a name to the tag so we can do something with its value.
-In the example above we called that name `credits` so we could handle it in building a string describing the course assessment.
+In the example above, we called that name `credits` so we could handle it in building a string describing the course assessment.

 ## Elm's built-in custom types